Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ```

 &nbsp;&nbsp;&nbsp;I will note at this point that I am not really handling the errors so much as just noting when they happen.
-Later I might come back and replace cout with writting the errors to a txt file but as it is I would really call it production ready but it is good enough for this.
+Later I might come back and replace cout with writing the errors to a text file but as it is I would really call it production ready but it is good enough for this.
 Also note that for the text I am using Blended mode.
 That would be the fancy way rendering text and depending on how it performs I may add in the ability to choose Shaded or even Solid as needed.
 Anyway with this we have finished all the private functions we need at the moment.
 Now I know I have been doing a lot of setup here with this code but that is because I know what I want it to do.
-With this out of the way though I will be stepping into more fluid teritory.
+With this out of the way though I will be stepping into more fluid territory.
 The first step though is simple enough, lets write something to create a window.

 ```C++